rochoa85/PepFun2/README.md

 Filling.fill_peptide_complex(code,template,model)
 ```

-For capping a peptide, both the sequence and the PDB file (with extension) should be provided, together with the mode that allow capping any of the flanking parts, or both.
-By the default the N-term is capped with ACE, and the C-term with NME:
+For capping a peptide, both the sequence and the PDB file (with extension) should be provided, together with the modality that allows capping any of the flanking parts, or both.
+By default the N-term is capped with ACE, and the C-term with NME:

 ```Python
 # Peptide template that should be the same in the PDB file